oshahliver/picse/README.md

 ```

 Initialize a telluric planet instance.
-If no planetary properties are passed default values will be used.
+If no planetary properties are passed, default values will be used.

 ```python
 pl = planet_creator.TelluricPlanet()